emarock/proxy-pac-proxy/README.md

 ```

+From this point on, on any shell it will be possible to automatically
-Automatically configure appropriate *_PROXY environment variables for
+configure all the appropriate *_PROXY environment variables for
-steering traffic through the new forwarding proxy:
+steering traffic through the new forwarding proxy (note the command is
+run inside `$(...)`):

 ```
 $ $(proxy-pac-proxy env)